Table of Contents

 Degree of confidence in plain chest radiography in non-cardiogenic pulmonary edema

 The main advantage of plain chest radiography is its universal availability because of its accuracy.
-Additionally, the adequate and systematic examination of a chest radiography in a patient with pulmonary edema is usually sufficient in identifying the etiology.
+Additionally, the adequate and systematic examination of chest radiography in a patient with pulmonary edema is usually sufficient in identifying the etiology.

 In a recent study to compare the accuracy of chest radiography in the differentiation between cardiac, renal, and capillary permeability induced pulmonary edema, the authors concluded that chest radiography is most accurate for the diagnosis of capillary permeability edema.
 Capillary permeability edema is caused by near-drowning and acute respiratory distress syndrome among other causes.